Helping to improve commutes in SODO

-In July, SODO workers told us about their transportation needs.
+In July 2017, SODO workers told us about their transportation needs.
 We used this input to develop six innovative transportation service concepts.
-Now we want to know what you think.
-Would these services help you get where you want to go in SODO?
+Then we asked: would these services help you get where you want to go in SODO?

 Six service concepts